PotentialAviator15/brewed-to-perfection/README.md

 ## Project Structure
 ```
 coffee-shop-website
-├── src
+├── assets
 │   ├── css
 │   │   └── styles.css
 │   ├── images
+│   │   └── logo.png
 │   ├── js
 │   │   └── scripts.js
+├── pages
+│   ├── about.html
+│   ├── contact.html
-│   └── index.html
+│   └── menu.html
-└── README.md
+└── index.html
 ```

 ## Setup Instructions
 1. Clone the repository to your local machine.
 2. Navigate to the project directory.
-3. Open `src/index.html` in your web browser to view the website.
+3. Open `index.html` in your web browser to view the website.

 ## Technologies Used
 - HTML5